Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Cowboys stats and trends

-- In Dallas' eight games this season, it has seven wins against the spread.

-- This season, the Cowboys are winless against the spread when entering a game as a favorite of 9.5 points or more.
+- This season, the Cowboys are winless ATS when entering a game as a favorite of 8.5 points or more.

-- Dallas' games this year have gone over the total in five out of eight opportunities (62.5%).
+- Dallas' games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Dallas is 5-0 against the spread and 4-1 overall in games when it records more than 27.5 points.
+- When Dallas scores more than 27.5 points, it is 5-0 against the spread and 4-1 overall.

-- The Cowboys have turned the ball over 11 times this season, four more turnovers than the Falcons have forced (7).
+- This year, the Cowboys have turned the ball over 11 times, four more than the Falcons' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Falcons.